-4 A CADP Analysis of TLS Using Schneider's Approach
+4. A CADP Analysis of TLS Using Schneider's Approach

-Our experiments closely follow Schneider's approach, only that we use LOTOS [1] and work within the CADP (CAESAR/ALDÉBARAN) toolbox [5].
+Our work follows Schneider's approach closely, the main differences being that we use LOTOS [BB88] and work within the CADP (CAESAR/ALDÉBARAN)

+toolbox [FGK+96].
 LOTOS is the process algebra of the International Standard Organisation (ISO).
-It inherits theoretical issues from CSP, CCS [9] and ACP [3].
+It inherits theoretical issues from CSP, CCS [Mil89] and ACP [BK85].
 So a CSP specification can be translated into a LOTOS specification with little effort.
 LOTOS specifications may be value-passing, as long as the associated value domains are all finite.
-They may manipulate complex data structures, described using the well-known theory of algebraic abstract data types [7].
+They may manipulate complex data structures, described using the well-known theory of algebraic abstract data types [Gut77].